-In order to generate high quality temperature simulation data the nonlinear direct problem (2.12) with the "true" effective thermal diffusivity given in (4.2) is solved on a uniform fine grid with the spatial discretization consisting of $48 \times 48 \times 38$ intervals in x, y and z directions, respectively.
+In order to generate high quality temperature simulation data the nonlinear direct problem (2.13) with the "true" effective thermal diffusivity given in (4.2) is solved on a uniform fine grid with the spatial discretization consisting of $48 \times 48 \times 38$ intervals in x, y and z directions, respectively.
 This yields a space discretization with 89856 unknowns and 525312 tetrahedra.

-For the solution of the inverse problems in the first two steps as well as for the solution of the parameter estimation problem in the third step of the incremental identification, we use the temperature data $T_m$ on the coarser grid of resolution $24 \times 24 \times 19$ intervals in x, y and z directions, respectively, to avoid so-called "inverse crime" [21].
+For the solution of the inverse problems in the first two steps as well as for the solution of the parameter estimation problem in the third step of the incremental identification, we use the temperature data T_m on the coarser grid of resolution $24 \times 24 \times 19$ intervals in x, y and z directions, respectively, to avoid so-called "inverse crime" [22].
+Furthermore, we assume to know the correct structure of the model.
+This assumption does not hold in a real problem setting, where an appropriate model structure has to be identified from the measurement data.

-In the first step of the incremental identification procedure, we use the implicit Euler scheme with time step $\tau = 0.01s$ and apply 50 time steps starting from the initial time $t_0 = 0s$ (i.e. $t_f = 0.5s$ ).
-For the initial approximation in the optimization procedure, due to the lack of better information, we choose $F_w^0(\mathbf{x}, t) = 0$ , $(\mathbf{x}, t) \in \Omega \times [0s, 0.5s]$ .
+In the first step of the incremental identification procedure, we use the implicit Euler scheme with time step $\tau = 0.01s$ and apply 50 time steps starting from the initial time $t_0 = 0s$ (i.e. $t_f = 0.5s$).
+For the initial approximation in the optimization procedure, due to the lack of better information, we choose $F_w^0(\mathbf{x}, t) = 0$, $(\mathbf{x}, t) \in \Omega \times [0s, 0.5s]$.

-In the second step of the incremental identification procedure, the same boundary conditions (4.1) are used.
+In the second step of the incremental identification procedure, the same boundary conditions (cf. (4.1)) are used.
 The time interval [0s, 0.5s] is subdivided in 50 time steps and the estimation of the wavy thermal diffusivity is carried out separately for each point in time.
-The initial time $t_0 = 0s$ is a singular point, because the initial temperature is constant and no reconstruction is possible, since the coefficient is not uniquely defined in this case (cf. (2.9)).
+The initial time $t_0 = 0s$ is a singular point, because the initial temperature is constant and no reconstruction is possible, since the coefficient is not uniquely defined in this case (cf. (2.10)).

 FIG. 1.
-Initial approximation for the wavy thermal diffusivity $a_w^{t,0}$ at t = 0.01s and constant z = 0.5 mm.
+Initial approximation for the wavy thermal diffusivity a_w^t at t = 0.01s and constant z = 0.5 mm.